Knulpinette/42_04_minirt/README.md

 > #### Note <br>
 > Makefile should work on Linux and MacOS, but it has a different setup if the mlx is installed locally in linux.
 You can comment uncomment the appropriate INCLUDES and MLX_LIB lines in the Makefile depending on your situation. <br>
-> I did this project before the network switched to Linux so it works on my own linux on which I've installed the [mlx Linux](https://github.com/42Paris/minilibx-linux) following [these instructions](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#compilation-on-linux).
-I think there is a way to use a new minilibX: hit me up if you have the links and want me to update it.

 ## The Starter Kit 🛠️